How much water . . .

 Drinking Water FAQ.
 Centers for Disease Control and Prevention.

 Answers to common questions--where drinking water comes from, health issues related to water, contaminants tested for, amount of time to boil water to disinfect it (note: longer for altitudes above 2000 meters/6561 feet), and wells.
-A FEMA fact sheet water safety has a longer boiling time recommendation.
-Also note: "Boiling tap water does not get ride of radioactive material."
+Also note: "Boiling tap water does not get rid of radioactive material."

 Food and Water Safety During Hurricanes, Power Outages, and Floods.
 U.S. Food and Drug Administration.
 PDF.